grafana/grafana/docs/sources/datasources/azuremonitor.md

 1. Set a specific custom time grain.
 By default Grafana will automatically select a time grain interval based on your selected time range.
 1. For metrics that have multiple dimensions, you can split and filter further the returned metrics.
 For example, the Application Insights dependency calls metric supports returning multiple time series for successful vs unsuccessful calls.

-The options available will change depending on what is most relevent to the selected metric.
+The options available will change depending on what is most relevant to the selected metric.

 #### Legend alias formatting